 Whether it is a headache or a migraine, it is sure to have a negative impact on your life in some way.
 Many people with migraines take more time off of work than those without.
 Family time and social events often suffer.
-Medication may help to ease the pain temporarily, but it is no guarantee that migraines will not occur again.
+Some relief options help ease the pain temporarily, but it is no guarantee that migraines will not occur again.
 People seem to be trending toward more natural means to care for migraines.
 Does this exist?

 Proper Neck Alignment and Relief from Migraines

 Solara Health in Calgary, AB offers its patients a natural, effective way to help migraines.
 Because they are often linked to a misalignment in the bones of the upper cervical spine, we focus on making sure these bones are in their proper position.
 A misalignment here can lead to an obstruction of blood flow and cerebrospinal fluid flow to and from the brain.
 This can cause a migraine to occur.
-We use a gentle method that precisely targets the problem area and encourages the bones to realign naturally.
+Our migraine chiropractor in Calgary uses a gentle method that precisely targets the problem area and encourages the bones to realign naturally.
 Patients often see positive results in one or two visits.

 To schedule a consultation with Vibe Health & Spine, call our Calgary office at (403) 266-2283.
 You can also click the button below.